veebch/photon/README.md

 # Incident

 An open-source light-meter that reproduces the functionality of expensive tools, using a few inexpensive parts.
+There is a whisper of soldering involved in this but don't let that put you off.

 # Background